Today we are featuring an interview with Brittany Newtown.

 Although I did not have a large animal pre-vet internship during high school I worked at a job shadowing opportunity.

 - Gear for vets, doctors, certified, licensed, or registered veterinarian techs, physicians working in veterinary medicine in clinics, hospitals, or vet school.

 - Apparel for a Surgical Tech, Anesthetist, Dental Tech, Nutrition Tech, Zoo Vet Tech, or Equine Vet working on horse on farms or in clinics.

 - 8.5 oz, Classic fit, Twill-taped neck

 Volunteering can help with some of the western university of health sciences vet school requirements.
 Job shadowing can also help a student gain animal care jobs with no experience.

 Red Bucket Equine Rescue, the same clinic that I job shadowed at.

 When did you decide to become a vet?

 Oh goodness, I cannot remember.
 I remember that this was always my dream career even as a child.

-Did you interview any vets before starting the application process?
+When trying to navigate the western university of health sciences vet school requirements, did you interview any vets before starting the application process?